Starter Tenancy Policy

 Starter tenancies are effectively Periodic Assured Shorthold Tenancies during the first 12 months.
 Such tenancies may be terminated within this probationary period by service of a Section 21 Notice (this cannot be served within the initial 4 months), giving the customer a minimum of 2 months’ notice of the requirement for them to vacate the property.
 If the property has not been vacated on expiry of the Notice, we will begin Accelerated Possession Proceedings.

 If a serious breach of tenancy has occurred, we reserve the right to commence Accelerated or Standard Possession Proceedings against the tenancy without delay.

-Please note that Appendices A–D are documents for internal use only.
+Please note that Appendices A and B are documents for internal use only.